dsusco/tp.net-armageddon.org/_site/_units/land-train.md

   - void-shields-2
 notes:
   |
-    Battlecar characters added to this unit add their damage capacity and void shields to its starting values for each.
-Critical Hit Effect: Choose a random Battlecar character added to this unit and remove it, reducing the unit's starting damage capacity and void shields.
-If the unit doesn't have any Battlecar characters then it is destroyed.
+    Characters added to this unit add their damage capacity and void shields to the unit's respective starting values of each.
+Critical Hit Effect: Choose a random character added to this unit and remove it, remembering to reduce the unit's starting damage capacity and void shields values.
+The unit is immobilized for its next activation or withdrawal.
+If the unit doesn't have any characters added to it then it is destroyed.
 weapons:
   -
     id: doomsday-cannon